Gurrt/software-process/assignment-2/cmmi.md

 Scrum and RUP are primarily designed to be software methodologies so they are lacking when they are being measured in terms of the CMMi maturity levels.
 This is understandable because CMMi is intended to measure the maturity of organizations.
 So any organizations which base their processes on Scrum or RUP would need to supplement the them with more supporting processes.
 Furthermore, we find that RUP has a better coverage of CMMi than Scrum and that for both methodologies the coverage is spread among the different CMMi levels.
-Since both Scrum and RUP miss some process areas in level 2, (e.g. Supplier Agreement Management) this means that both are CMMi level 1 compliant.
+Since both Scrum and RUP miss some process areas in level 2, (e.g. Supplier Agreement Management) this means that both are only CMMi level 1 compliant.

 |              | Scrum | RUP | HealthCare.gov |
 | -------------|-------| --- | -------------- |